mikemasoud/microblog/about.md

 Across the Middle East and Africa, Mr. Masoud leads The AACI’s educational, professional, and strategic initiatives.
 His work includes advancing anti-corruption certification programs, supporting academic and professional capacity building, and contributing to the development of governance-focused anti-corruption knowledge for decision-makers and those charged with governance.

-He is the author of The AACI concepts **Competent Questioning** and **Entrusted Authority Intelligence**, which address the human judgment, competence, and evidence-seeking discipline required to strengthen governance, reduce corruption exposure, and improve institutional oversight.
+He is the author of The AACI concepts **Competent Questioning, Entrusted Authority Intelligence, and Anti-Corruption Trap**, which address the human judgment, competence, and evidence-seeking discipline required to strengthen governance, reduce corruption exposure, and improve institutional oversight.

 Mr. Masoud is affiliated with leading professional bodies, including The American Anti-Corruption Institute (AACI), the Association of Certified Fraud Examiners (ACFE), the Institute of Public Accountants (IPA), Australia, and the Institute of Financial Accountants (IFA), United Kingdom.